-A Natural Smoothie Treatment for Arthritis and Painful Joints
+Turmeric Smoothie Recipe for Arthritis, Inflammation and Painful Joints

-This great tasting smoothie for arthritis combines natural ingredients that may help reduce joint pain and other arthritic symptoms.
+This great tasting anti-inflammatory smoothie for arthritis combines potent natural ingredients that can help reduce joint pain and other arthritic symptoms.

-It also contains nutrients like bromelain, curcumin and gingerols that have been demonstrated in research studies to combat inflammation throughout your body.
+It contains nutrients like bromelain from pineapple, curcumin from turmeric, and gingerols from ginger that have been demonstrated in research studies to combat inflammatory conditions throughout your body.

-There are quite a few ingredients in this arthritis smoothie treatment and you may not be able to get all of them with a visit to the supermarket.
+There are quite a few ingredients in this smoothie recipe and you may not be able to get all of them with a visit to your regular supermarket.

 My advice would be to make it up with whatever you can get to start with.
-If you’d like to add more ingredients in future you can do so, perhaps one at a time to see how each improves the smoothies effectiveness in treating your arthritis symptoms.
+If you’d like to add more ingredients in future you can do so, perhaps one at a time to see how each improves the recipe’s effectiveness in treating your symptoms.

-Smoothie Ingredients and Why They Are Used for Arthritis Treatment
+Arthritis Smoothie Ingredients and Why They Are Used for Joint Pain

 Delicious pineapple is full of vitamin C which is a powerful free radical for reducing inflammation within your body.
-However a more important component for treating rheumatoid arthritis and other forms of joint pain is the proteolytic enzyme bromelain, found primarily in the core of this tropical fruit.
+However, for treating rheumatoid arthritis and other forms of joint pain, its proteolytic enzyme bromelain is even more important.

 Concentrated bromelain enzymes have been used successfully to treat osteoarthritis in scientific studies, but you can also get bromelain by blending up fresh pineapple with the core included in your smoothies.

-Full of important fatty acids that your body needs to function properly, a powerful anti-inflammatory and even excellent for weight loss, extra-virgin coconut oil like this one I use is a superfood worth taking daily, either by the spoonful or in a smoothie recipe like this.
+Full of important fatty acids that your body needs to function properly, a strong anti-inflammatory and even excellent for weight loss, extra-virgin coconut oil is a superfood worth taking daily, either by the spoonful or in a smoothie recipe like this.

 Always look for organic carrots where possible as this root vegetable absorbs both good and bad from the ground it’s grown in.
-Fortunately carrots aren’t usually that much more for organic and well worth looking for.
+Fortunately carrots aren’t usually that much more for organic.

-You’ll need a good blender to blend up this hard root vegetable properly, but it’s well worth it if you value your health.
-I use this Hemisphere Control blender in my kitchen and it makes short work of even the hardest ingredients.
+You’ll need a good blender to blend up root vegetables like carrots properly in smoothie recipes, but it’s well worth it if you value your wellness.

-These sweet berries are actually surprisingly good for you and contain powerful anti-inflammatory and antioxidant anthocyanins.
-Also rich in vitamin C that combats inflammation from free radicals, strawberries are a great tasting addition to this smoothie for fighting painful joints.
+These sweet berries are surprisingly good for you and contain potent anti-inflammatory and antioxidant anthocyanins.
+Also rich in vitamin C that combats inflammation from free radicals, strawberries are a great tasting addition to this smoothie for joint pain.

 Unfortunately strawberries are regularly sprayed with pesticides.
-If you can’t get them organic then make sure you soak them in hot water and a splash of apple cider vinegar for a few minutes to greatly reduce any chemicals on them.
+If you can’t get them organic then make sure you soak them in hot water and a splash of vinegar for a minute.
+This greatly reduces any chemicals on them.

 - A quarter of a pineapple skinned and chopped.
-The top and bottom of the pineapple and especially the core are best for arthritis treatment.
+The top and bottom of the pineapple and especially the core are highest in bromelain.

-- 1 tablespoon of extra virgin coconut oil.
+- 1 tablespoon of organic coconut oil like this.

 - 2 branches of parsley, chopped.